-- Did you add any required settings for your ESP to your settings.py?
-(E.g., ANYMAIL_SENDGRID_API_KEY for SendGrid.)
+- Did you add any required settings for your ESP to the ANYMAIL dict in your settings.py?
+(E.g., "SENDGRID_API_KEY" for SendGrid.)
 See Supported ESPs. - Did you add 'anymail' to the list of INSTALLED_APPS in settings.py? - Are you using a valid from address?
-Django's default is "webmaster@localhost", which won't cut it.
-Either specify the from_email explicitly on every message you send through Anymail, or add DEFAULT_FROM_EMAIL to your settings.py.
+Django's default is "webmaster@localhost", which most ESPs reject.
+Either specify the from_email explicitly on every message you send, or add DEFAULT_FROM_EMAIL to your settings.py.